 The possible health benefits of consuming kale include improving blood glucose control in diabetics, lowering the risk of cancer, lowering blood pressure, improving bone health, lowering the risk of developing asthma and more.

-This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
-It provides a nutritional breakdown of kale and an in-depth look at its possible health benefits, how to incorporate more kale into your diet and any potential health risks of consuming kale.
+This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods, all written and reviewed by our qualified nutritionist.
+It provides a nutritional breakdown of kale and an in-depth look at its possible health benefits, how to incorporate more kale into your diet and any potential health risks associated with its consumption.

 The Dietary Guidelines for Americans recommends 21-25 g/day for women and 30-38 g/day for men.